samkamau81/Sentiment-Analysis-Using-a-Transformer/README.md

 ## TABLE OF CONTENT
 - Project Description
-- How to Install and Run theproject
+- How to Install and Run the project
 - How to use the project
-- Include Credit
+- Credit
-- Add a License
+- License
 - How to Contribute to the project
 - Tests